dansarie/sboxgates/README.md

 type.
 To specify the gates to be used, add up their values from the table below and pass the sum as the value of the `--available-gates` argument.
 If no such argument is specified, the default is 194, i.e. AND, OR, and XOR.
-The `--append-not` flag can also be used to increase the number of gates used for the search, by artificially creating NOT-versions of the available gates.
+The `--append-not` flag can also be used to increase the number of gates used for the search, by generating versions of the available gates with inverted outputs.
 This can both increase and decrease the size of generated graphs.

 When the `--verbose` flag is used, the program starts by printing out the 2- and 3-input gates that have been generated and will be used for the search.
 Generation with LUTs will always include all